soumiknafiulferdous/Eye-Direction-Detection-From-Image/README.md

 Eye Direction Detection refers to the process of measuring where we look, also known as our point of gaze.
 These measurements are carried out by an eye Direction Detection system, that detect the eye first and then the position of the eyes.
 The main goal is to detect the direction of the eye.
 This project can identify the eye direction correctly.

 ## Dataset
-For eye direction detection, we need some images containing face to take as an input.
+For eye direction detection, some images containing face to take as an input are needed.

 ## Steps of the Process
 The process of eye direction detection are given below: